 Actually, it’s a by-product of long-term (collaborative) work.
 If you are hard at work negative images about others can arise, conflicts remain unresolved, suspicion can grow, well thought through work practices can become lax and useful lessons can be forgotten or twisted.

-The longer ballast remains, the more it hampers a well functioning person, team or organization and the pleasure, the flow and the productivity suffer.
+The longer ballast remains, the more it hampers a fully functioning person, team or organization and the pleasure, the flow and the productivity suffer.
 This is the way a company can slowly morph from being a close-knit organization of dedicated people to being like a nation of islands, where fear, compartmentalization and distrust rule the day.

 In a time when organizations and individuals are very challenged to do more with less, ballast becomes an even greater threat.
 Fear of the future, disappointing results and high work pressure easily lead to even more ballast in the organization.